kennylavender/development-notes/tdd.md

 Keep tests simple with a simple framework or library or use simple vanilla js.
 BDD style frameworks add complexity.

 ## Why TDD

 ### Cost of skipping TDD
 - TDD reduces bug density aprox 40-80%, depending on the project.
 - Software built without TDD takes longer, costs more, and has more bugs.

+### Ways they help
+- Design aid, gives clearer perspective on the ideal api design.
+- Feature documentation
+-
+- **Quality assurance:**
+- **Continuous Delivery Aid:**

 ## Types of tests

 ### Unit
+Ensure that individual components of the app work as expected.
+Assertions test the component API.
+Realtime feedback while developing.

 ### Functional
+Ensure that the app works as expected from the user’s perspective.
+Assertions primarily test the user interface.

 ### Integration
+Ensure that component collaborations work as expected.
+Assertions may test component API, UI, or side-effects (such as database I/O, logging, etc…)

 ## Sources
 - [TDD the RITE Way](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3)